How to trim 4c hair

 As I have mentioned in many blog posts before, the best way to grow your 4c hair is length retention.
 Meaning, that instead of worrying about growing your hair “faster” which won’t happen, you need to figure out how to avoid hair breakage.

-Because that you can control in a few ways.
+Which you can control in a few ways.
 Such as by keeping your natural hair in protective styles, regularly using a protein treatment, and cutting off the damaged parts from the rest of your hair.

 When it comes to identifying dead ends, you want to pay attention to the following.